At what point does a child's

 - Threats to self or others

-Whenever these behaviors are observed in children, help from a qualified mental health professional, such as a child therapist, psychologist, or psychiatrist should be sought immediately.
+Whenever these behaviors are observed in children, help from a qualified mental health professional, such as a child therapist, psychologist, or psychiatrist should be sought right away.
 Early treatment can make a difference.

-According to counselor Dr. Kay Schrader, parents should seek help from a mental health professional when they find that normal behavior management strategies are not effective in teaching the child appropriate ways to express anger.
-She suggests parents request help when they realize that the expression of anger can't be pulled into an acceptable range or that peers are rejecting the child because of the behavior.
+Parents should seek help from a mental health professional when they find that normal behavior management strategies are not effective in teaching the child appropriate ways to express anger.
+Ask for help when your child's expression of anger can't be pulled into an acceptable range or when your child's peers are rejecting your child because of the behavior.

-Early intervention is important to the success of treatment, says Dr. Schrader.
-The longer the behavior is untreated, the more entrenched it becomes, and the harder it is to treat.
+Early intervention is important to the success of treatment.
+The longer the behavior is untreated, the more instilled it becomes, and the harder it is to treat.

-Research shows that the future for children who cannot control their expression of anger is likely to be unhappy, unproductive, and destructive if they don't receive early, ongoing, comprehensive treatment.
-Without treatment, they have difficulty adjusting to the demands of adulthood, holding a job, and building and maintaining healthy relationships.
-This downward spiral may lead to violent behavior resulting in legal consequences.
+Without treatment, your child may become depressed, and eventually have difficulty adjusting to the demands of adulthood like holding a job, and building and maintaining healthy relationships.
+This downward spiral may also lead to violent behavior resulting in legal consequences.

 Parents can request a referral from their physician, school counselor, or call the number on their insurance card for approved providers.
 Ask about the therapist's training, education, experience, and philosophy.
 Therapy is hard work.
 Therefore, it is important that you and the therapist are working toward the same goal and have a relationship based on mutual respect and trust.
 Specialized training in the areas of child development,

-anger management, and parenting skills is especially beneficial.
+anger management, and parenting skills are especially important.